SoftwareAG/cumulocity-cypress/README.md

 See [Integration and API testing](./doc/API%20and%20Integration%20Testing.md) for more information.

+Screenshot automation
+See [Screenshot automation](./doc/Screenshot%20automation.md) for more information.

 ## Installation and setup

 Add dependency to your package.json and install via npm or yarn.